-CVS Management and professional staff will work with the Idaho State Police to implement a new social media program.
+CVS Management and professional staff are working with the Idaho State Police Communications Director to increse thier social media presence.
 Members from CVS will attend meetings and/or training as needed to ensure CVS has the skills and information needed to expand social media.
 Additionally, CVS will use the new tools to identify and target the specific demographics most impacted by commercial vehicle safety risks.
 CVS Management, Sergeants, and Professional Staff will work together to identify risks, demographics, and strategies to address them.
 Monitoring will be on going.
-CVS will participate in the development of a department wide social media policy with a target implementation date of July 1, 2020.